 Economic Summaries are specialized products that combine data graphically from subjects such as unemployment, inflation, and wages into a single document for selected metropolitan areas.
 To view a specific area in this region, use the dropdown list below or click here.

-Total nonfarm employment in the Chicago-Naperville-Elgin, Ill.-Ind.-Wis.
-Metropolitan Statistical Area stood at 4,613,800 in November, up 47,000 over the year.
+Total nonfarm employment for the Chicago-Naperville-Elgin, IL-IN-WI Metropolitan Statistical Area stood at 4,830,400 in August 2019, up 47,500, or 1.0 percent, over the year.